24 May 2024

 72 Ă· Annual Rate of Return = Years it takes to Double the Money

-The Rule of 72 - rules for Wealth building
+The Rule of 72 - investing rules

 The Rule of 114 helps you determine how long it will take for your money to triple.
 Similar to the Rule of 72, you divide 114 by your investment’s rate of return.
 For instance, with a 6% return, your money will triple in about 19 years.
 Understanding this rule can help you set realistic financial goals and make wise investment choices.
 Knowing how long it takes for your investments to triple can motivate you to start investing early and stay invested for the long term, maximizing your wealth-building potential.